gcp-development/ipfs-private-network/kubernetes-setup/README.md

 }
 ```

-Remove the peers from the bootstrap list.
+Remove the peers from the node-a bootstrap list.

 ```bash
 ipfs bootstrap rm all